1.11. Additional Waypoints

 There are three choices for how the waypoint will display.

 - Show all information for this waypoint, including coordinates.
 This should be chosen for parking waypoints, trailheads, and in those cases where the geocacher is being sent to a location to gather information or to answer a question that may be required to determine another stage or final location.

 - Show the details of this waypoint but hide the coordinates.
 Use this perhaps to indicate how many stages a multicache has, without giving anything away.

 - Hide this waypoint from view except by the owner or administrator.
-This should be chosen for intermediate stages of a multicache or a mystery/puzzle cache, as well as for the final cache location.
-NOTE: as cache owner, you will see the hidden waypoints shown on the cache page.
+This should be chosen for intermediate stages of a multicache or a mystery/puzzle geocache, as well as for the final geocache location.
+NOTE: as geocache owner, you will see the hidden waypoints shown on the geocache page.
 The coordinates of hidden waypoints will be replaced with ???.
-No one else sees hidden stages on the cache page.
+No one else sees hidden stages on the geocache page.
 You can see the actual coordinates from the waypoints link.

 When you're finished adding all the waypoint information, press the "Create Waypoint" button.
 Do not press the "Archive Waypoint" button, that will make the waypoint disappear!

 To delete or edt a waypoint, return to the Waypoints Collection page.
 Delete: to the right of the waypoint is a gray garbage can Icon.
 Clicking on that icon will bring up Pop up box, "Are you sure you want to remove this waypoint?"
 Click Okay, and the Waypoints collection page will reload, with the waypoint gone.
 You can also click the box to the left of the waypoints, and then "Bulk Remove" to delete one waypoint, or several at a time.
 Edit: to the right of the waypoint is a pencil icon, clicking on that will load the waypoint.
 You can then overwrite any of the waypoint fields.
 Scroll to the bottom of the page and click "Submit Changes".